Freelancer Pay Stubs: Beginner Self-Employment Guide

 • Personal Information: Your name, business name, and contact details.

-• Client Information: The name of the client who issued payment.
+• Client Information: The client who issued the payment.

-• Pay Period: Start and end dates of the work completed.
+• Pay Period: Start and end dates of completed work.

 • Income Details: Hourly rates, project totals, or retainer fees.